max-codeware/linmeric/index.md

 Linguide is also provided by a `-h` command to view its help guide

-## Bug and mistake reports:
+## Contributing:
-Bug and mistake reports are absolutely welcomed!
+Bug and mistake reports and pull requests are absolutely welcomed!
-To report any bug in the code or a mistake in the provided guides or in this websites, please email me at max.codeware@gmail.com
+To report any bug in the code or a mistake in the provided guides or in this website, please email me at max.codeware@gmail.com or on [GitHub](https://github.com/max-codeware/linmeric) to pull requests too.